mtgjson/mtgjson-website/docs/data-models/card-set/index.md

 > ### isAlternative <i class="optional"></i>
 >
-> If the card is an alternate variation to an original printing.
+> If the card is an alternate variation to a printing in this set.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.2.0`